 Figure 13-5 shows the total monthly ARR auction revenue surplus, and its distribution to ARR and FTR holders within a month.
-In any month that is not revenue adequate from day-ahead congestion, the surplus auction revenue is first used to meet revenue adequacy for FTRs.
-In months that are FTR revenue inadequate even after the allocation of surplus auction revenue of that month, any remaining shortfall from the target allocations is funded from surplus revenue from previous or future months within the planning period.
+Surplus auction revenue is first paid to FTR holders, to meet revenue adequacy for the month.
+In any month that is not revenue adequate from day-ahead congestion, the surplus auction revenue is used to meet revenue adequacy for FTRs.
+In months that are revenue inadequate even after the allocation of surplus auction revenue of that month, any remaining inadequacy is funded from surplus revenue from previous or future months within the planning period.
 At the end of the planning period, any remaining surplus auction revenue is distributed, prorata, to ARR holders along with other surplus transmission congestion charges.

 The market rules should recognize that ARR holders have the right to all auction revenue, not just the surplus after funding FTRs.
 The MMU recommends that all FTR auction revenue be distributed directly to ARR holders on a monthly basis.
 In Figure 13-5 this would mean that the full bars would be assigned to ARR holders in every month.
-In the first seven months of the 2019/2020 planning period, the current rules resulted in